ietf-rats-wg/eat/draft-ietf-rats-eat.md

 * All claims that are not understood by implementations MUST be ignored

+There are no default values or meanings assigned to absent claims other than they are not reported.
+The reason for a claim's absence may be the implementation not supporting the claim, an inability to determine its value, or a preference to report in a different way such as a proprietary claim.

 CDDL along with text descriptions is used to define each claim indepdent of encoding.
 Each claim is defined as a CDDL group (the group is a general aggregation and type definition feature of CDDL).
-In the encoding section
-{{encoding}}, the CDDL groups turn into CBOR map entries and JSON name/value pairs.
+In the encoding section {{encoding}}, the CDDL groups turn into CBOR map entries and JSON name/value pairs.

 ## Token ID Claim (cti and jti)